Arty walk from Flagey to Villa Empain

 Greta Thunberg watches over her own little corner near the Vismarkt

 Every self-respecting inhabitant of Brussels calls the place west of Saint Catherine's Church the 'Marché aux Poissons' or 'Vismet'.
-Here, too, you have enough public space to get a real breath of fresh air.
 At the end of the Vismet towards Brussels' inner ring road, on the Cité du Sureau-Vlierwijk (a dead-end Y-shaped street) you can see the mural of Greta Thunberg, the young Swede who started a truancy campaign for the climate.
 The work was created by Brussels artist Encq.
 The owner of the property first discovered Encq when he won the Public Prize at Carte de visite/ARTopenKUNST, a cultural initiative by the City of Brussels.

 Rue du Grand Hospice 21-23 GrootgodshuisstraatItinerary